DavenMauff/CTRG/README.md

 | Daven Mauff   | Education      | Law          | Proportion Analysis    | Graph Descriptions  |
 | Nic Carlisle  | Human Resources| Computing    | Management & Logistics | Insurance & Finance |

+####Graph descriptions
+1. General description of the graphs and how they should be interpreted.

+2. Explain that a level of individual analysis for each graph needs to be done.